seismogenesis/kamchatka-earthquake/README.md

 spatial clustering, directional consistency metrics, and comparison with previous high-activity sequences.
-These results provide quantitative insights into the behavior of the foreshock sequence that began on July 20, 2025, and on high-activity sequences in the Kuril-Kamchatka trench, offering insights for future analysis
+These results provide quantitative insights into the behavior of the foreshock sequence that began on July 20, 2025, and on high-activity sequences in the Kuril-Kamchatka trench, offering insights for future analysis.

 If you're attending SSA2026, come say hi :)